Update: We last updated this article with the Pixel 10 series on September 4th, 2025

 - Connectivity: Wi-Fi 7, Bluetooth 5.3, NFC, UWB, USB Type-C 3.2, Dual SIM (Nano + eSIM)

-The bigger screen on the inside is great for multitasking, such as comparing prices and taking notes while streaming.
+The Pixel 10 Pro Fold finally addresses one of the major woes of foldables: durability.
+It gets an IP68 rating and a redesigned hinge.
+Also, the bigger screen on the inside is great for multitasking, such as comparing prices and taking notes while streaming.
 Moreover, the square aspect ratio also makes it ideal for reading articles or books on the go so that you can ditch your Kindle at home.
-Overall, it’s the best folding phone from Google so far, and we crowned it the best foldable phone in our smartphone awards video.
+Overall, it’s the best folding phone from Google so far and deserves the premium it commands.

 Why should I buy: If you want a foldable phone with Google’s clean software and imaging capabilities